torstenknabe/tk-portfolio/posts/firstpost.md

 I really like symmetry and on tiktok (Where I get inspired by really creative content) I ran across [Cami Creative](https://www.tiktok.com/@cami.creative) who turns different words and names into shapes.
 I really enjoyed her videos, and decided that I could adapt her style to making an animated logo with SVG and CSS for my name.

 I also really liked [Cassie Evans](https://www.cassie.codes/)' logo and the animation that she did on her site.
 Her logo and her [discussion of her animation process and usage of SVG](https://www.cassie.codes/posts/creating-my-logo-animation/) was really informative.
-She took a JavaScript approach to animation with [GSAP](https://greensock.com/gsap/), but I didn't want to include any client side JavaScript dependencies, so I went with a pure CSS approach to the animation.
+She took a JavaScript approach to animation with [GSAP](https://greensock.com/gsap/), but I didn't want to include any client side JavaScript dependencies for performance, so I went with a pure CSS approach to the animation.

 I started with paper and pen to iterate quickly on varying patterns.
 My goal was to achieve a symmetric design that incorporated each letter of my name.
 I got stuck for a bit on symmetry, what finally got me headed in the right direction is that I broke down each letter into constituent shapes that were as simple as possible.
 I discovered that my first name has 6 vertical lines, 5 horizontal lines, 1.5 diagonal lines, 2 left semi-circles, and 3 right semi-circles.
-That got me to expiriment with just those specific shapes in different orders and overlapping, and then to form those together into a cohesive design.
+That got me to experiment with just those specific shapes in different orders and overlapping, and then to form those together into a cohesive design.

-I finally landed on the final design.
+I finally landed on the final design on paper, now I had to

 Making the design in SVG - experimenting with shapes, paths, lines